 Some general rules to follow when adding a call to action to your page is to make it stand out and be as clear as possible.
 You want it to be easy for the reader to know how and where to click in order to receive what you are promoting- whether that be a paid product or a free downloadable resource.

-This could be through making the converting button stand out by being a different colour to the rest of the surround design, or even highlighting where it is through the use of delicately placed arrows.
+This could be through making the converting button stand out by being a different colour from the rest of the surrounding design, or even highlighting where it is through the use of delicately placed arrows.

 An obvious element of any design are the basic visuals such as colours and fonts.
 These can be used to convey a particular mood or emotion from the visitor to your landing page- such as bright colours to be playful and exciting, or darker colours to be moody and mysterious.

-All of these elements need to be aligned to create a cohesive and complimentary design that is carried throughout the page.
+All of these elements need to be aligned to create a cohesive and complementary design that is carried throughout the page.